IVRPowers/blog/content/post/marketing/enhancing-retail-success-through-video-calls.md

 -------
 ###### Photo source: Creative Commons

+# 6 Reasons to consider adding video calling support to your retail business with or without online store.
+---

 In today's digital age, video calls are not just a means of meetings or communication; they're a powerful tool for transforming the retail landscape.
 Here's how integrating video calls can significantly boost the success of retail businesses:

 ## 1. Personalized Customer Service